 You need a job to help pay for school, but you don’t want to work insane hours or commit to a full-time job just to make a measly amount of money.
-If you think think high paying part-time jobs simply don’t exist, you’re wrong.
+If you think high-paying part-time jobs simply don’t exist, you’re wrong.
 Though you may have to be strategic in order to find part-time jobs that appeal to you, it’s totally doable.

 And we’re giving you a head start.
 These high paying jobs for college students actually pay a decent wage and most have flexible hours or are part-time jobs, so they don’t have to interfere with your schoolwork.
 Which one of these is the right job for you?